BU Historical Medicine Collection

 Historical Archives:

 The history of the Faculty of Medicine can be traced back to its beginnings through the exceptionally rich archives held at the University Historical Library of Medicine.
-These documents were cataloged in the Cartulaire de l’Université de Montpellier (published in 1890–1912).
-They pertain to the administration of the university: from the statutes of 1220 (highly reliable16th-centurycopies) to accounting records and lists and minutes of the professors.Volume 1 (with transcriptions of medieval documents)–Volume 2 (with the inventory of the historical archives of the Faculty of Medicine)
+These documents were cataloged in the *Cartulaire de l’Université de Montpellier* (published in 1890–1912).
+They pertain to the university’s administration: from the statutes of 1220 (highly reliable16th-centurycopies) to accounting records and lists and minutes of the professors.Volume 1 (with transcriptions of medieval documents)Volume 2 (with an inventory of the historical archives of the Faculty of Medicine)

-, the great botanist Magnol, Chaptal, and all the leading figures in medicine.
+concept of the periodical—the great botanist Magnol, Chaptal, and all the leading figures in medicine.

 The most important records have been digitized in Foli@, the BIU’s digital heritage library.
 Here are the links: